SOA2012-101078504/linphoneTest_1/uwp/cs/00_HelloWorld/Readme.md

 ﻿Linphone X UWP tutorial 00_HelloWorld
 ======================================

-The first tutorial is just here to display a hello world app with the current Linphone's version number.
+The first tutorial is just a hello world app displaying the current SDK version number.

-Don't forget to install those NuGet packages :
- - LinphoneSDK (can be found here : https://www.linphone.org/snapshots/windows/sdk/)
- - Microsoft.NETCore.UniversalWindowsPlatform (version 6.2.12 recommended)

 Main files :
 ```
 00_HelloWorld
 │   README.md : you are here
 │   App.xaml(.cs) : Default Windows Application file, nothing special here
-│   MainPage.xaml(.cs) : This is were the magic happen,
+│   MainPage.xaml(.cs) : This is were the magic happens,
-│       jump into this file to learn about Linphone core creation and how to display a hello world.
+│       jump into this file to learn the basics of how to setup your app to use Linphone by creating the Core object.
 │
 └───Assets : default UWP app assets
     │   LockScreenLogo.scale-200.png